-If You Don’t Monitor Your Internal Controls, Fraud Can Find Its Way In
+If You Don’t Monitor Your Internal Controls, Fraud May Find Its Way In

 The most effective way to mitigate the risk of fraud in your business or organization is by designing and implementing strong internal controls.
 But even the best laid plans are susceptible to fraud if no one is monitoring those systems.

-Fraud is perpetrated in large companies, small family-run businesses, nonprofits, and governmental entities all the time — and the victims are always incredulous.
+Fraud may be perpetrated in large companies, small family-run businesses, nonprofits, and governmental entities at any time — and the victims are always incredulous.
 Time and again, I hear them say, “I just didn’t think it could happen here.”
-As auditors, we see clients develop strong control environments with effective control activities, but all too often they miss the opportunity to ensure those controls are working effectively and efficiently as changes occur in their organizations.
+As auditors, we see clients develop strong control environments by implementing effective control activities, but all too often miss the opportunity to ensure those controls are working effectively and efficiently as changes occur in their organizations.

 Monitoring controls is just as important as designing them